Dr Oliver Belcher

 - Insurgencies, counterinsurgencies, and political violence in Middle East and Central Asia

-- Theories of violence and worldliness in the works of Giorgio Agamben, Hannah Arendt, Walter Benjamin, Franz Fanon, Fredric Jameson, Henri Lefebvre, and Peter Sloterdijk
+- Theories of 'worldhood' and 'worldliness' in the works of Giorgio Agamben, Hannah Arendt, Walter Benjamin, Guy Debord, Franz Fanon, Martin Heidegger, Henri Lefebvre, and Peter Sloterdijk

 - Belcher, O, Martin, L & Tazzioli, M "Border Struggles: Epistemologies, Ontologies, Politics".
 Darkmatter Journal: In the Ruins of Empire.
 2015;12:1-12.